 Protecting Tribal Rights and Natural Resources

 - ENRD’s Indian Resources Section continues to assert water rights claims for the benefit of tribes in order to secure safe and reliable drinking water for tribes, as well as water for sanitation, economic development and other purposes.
-Most recently, the department successfully argued that the Agua Caliente Band of Cahuilla Indians’ federal reserved water rights include groundwater.
+For example, the department successfully argued that the Agua Caliente Band of Cahuilla Indians’ federal reserved water rights include groundwater.
 Further, the department contributed to six landmark Indian water rights settlements and corresponding statutes which, when fully implemented, will resolve complex and contentious water rights issues in New Mexico, Arizona, Montana and Nevada.
-The department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon, for the Confederated Tribes of the Yakama Nation in the Yakima River Basin in Washington and the Pyramid Lake Paiute Tribe in Nevada.
+The department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon; for the Confederated Tribes of the Yakama Nation in the Yakima River Basin in Washington; and the Pyramid Lake Paiute Tribe in Nevada.
 The department remains involved in 29 complex water rights adjudications in nearly every western state.

 - The department is engaged in litigation to protect treaty fishing rights of tribes in the Pacific Northwest.
 In United States v.
 Washington, the United States sought to address decline in the quality and quantity of fish habitat caused by development pressures in western Washington and in particular, the question of habitat loss caused by poorly constructed and maintained culverts beneath state roads, which impede the passage of fish to spawning grounds and block the access of juvenile fish to the ocean.
 In March 2013, the court issued a permanent injunction requiring the state to inventory remaining fish-blocking culverts within six months and provide for fish passage at culverts with specified upstream habitat within 17 years.